MarkWendler/sound_generator_dsPIC_X2C/readme.md

 4. Build project then program the HW
 5. Press SW3 to start the noise
 6. Use POT to control sound frequency and SW1 to change mode

+## Create your own song

+Use the noteTableGenerator excel file to generate the 16bit array.
+See the jinglebells.c as example.

 ## HW/SW Tools
 ### Hardware